MoLydia/VicsekSim-repo/README.md

     + at time t = 0, N particles were randomly distributed in the cell
     + they have the same absolute velocity varT (vartheta)
     + they have randomly distributed directions Theta

+Questions:
+    -can 2 particles have the same position?